benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

 We suggest clustering models and selecting representatives from the largest, best scoring clusters.

+This has previously been done and the top five models by cluster and energy have been deposited into the final_models/ directory.

 You can visually inspect this model using pymol or whichever visualization tool you prefer.